fgeorges/mlproj-web/src/databases.md

 ### Forests

+**TODO**: Document the new forests...
+Either a number or an array of explicit forest objects (name, host, etc.)

 The property `forests` defines the forests attached to the database.
 It can be a number of forests, or the explicit list of all forest names.